Nations vow to save Iran nuclear deal after US pullout - Journal du Cameroun

 Trump’s decision to ditch the accord and reimpose sanctions on the Islamic republic risks overturning years of painstaking diplomacy, worsening instability in the Middle East and threatens foreign companies’ business in Iran worth billions of dollars.

-“The risks of confrontation are real,” warned France’s Foreign Minister Jean-Yves Le Drian, adding that Europe would act to “avoid the explosion (of conflict) that risks happening if… no measures are taken.”

-Iran reacted furiously to Trump’s decision, with lawmakers burning a US flag and chanting “Death to America” in the Iranian parliament.
+Iran reacted furiously, with lawmakers burning a US flag and chanting “Death to America” in the Iranian parliament.
 But its regional rivals Saudi Arabia and Israel applauded the US move.

 “If you don’t succeed in obtaining a definitive guarantee — and I really doubt that you can — at that moment, we cannot continue like this,” he told Iran’s government in a televised speech.